 Nominal Carrier Frequency Hz

-Had you been in the position to listen into the circuit, perhaps because it was carried on a radio link in the direction of B to A then you would have heard the speech in the direction of A to B (half the conversation) with a high pitched warbling tone in the background carrying the telegraph message.
+Had you been in the position to listen into the circuit, perhaps because it was carried on a radio link in the direction of B to A then you would have heard the speech in the direction of B to A (half the conversation) with a high pitched warbling tone in the background carrying the telegraph message centred around 1680 Hz.

 As it isn't possible to send the switchboard calling signal of 25Hz or 50 volt DC, over the circuit this was converted into a tone of 500Hz modulated by 20Hz known as five hundred-twenty signalling.
 Normal speech signals would not accidentally replicate this signal.

 The sound of S+DX

-Speech as it would be heard by listening on the wires from the telephone system at location 'A'.
+Speech as it would be heard by listening on the wires from the telephone system at location 'B'.

 Speech filtered by the Band-Cut filter.
-This is how it would be received at location 'B'.
+This is how it would be heard by the person at location 'A'.

-Listening at the pink 'Listen Here' point on a radio scanner or landline between bunkers.
+Listening on a radio scanner or landline between bunkers.
 In this part of the demonstration the modulated 1680Hz telegraph signal and the speech can both be heard.